Using Markdown to format content in Whitehall publisher.

 This is an example of using superscript in text.

-You should use subscript and superscript for scientific notation and measurements, eg chemical names, metres squared.
+You should use subscript and superscript for scientific notation and measurements, for example chemical names, metres squared.

 To make a table you need to: